shayan-golafshani/static-comp-freestyle/README.md

 # static-comp-freestyle

+## About
-Recreating a static-comp-with some slight liberties
+This is an exercise in recreating a static-comp-with some slight liberties.
+It's an opportunity to practice grid, etc.